Level the Playing Field

 Sterling Farms Golf Course

-“ One of our most valuable operations assets at the course is Guy Francois.
+“ One of our most valuable operations assets at the course is Guy Langlois.

 For over 38 years, he serves on our landscaping team and in the driving